canonical/opensearch-operator/docs/how-to/upgrade/perform-a-minor-upgrade.md

 Notice the `Rev` column in the `juju status` output.
 The revision number should reflect the new revision of the application.

-## Rollback (optional)

-In case of a failed upgrade, you can roll back to the previous revision.
-To do so, follow the guide [How to perform a minor rollback](how-to-minor-rollback).

 ## Scale-back (optional)